adam-lafontaine/CMS/blog/posts/[014][Memory management].md

 ### Pointers

 Pointers are scary.
 Or at least that's what we're told.
 I remember in university when we were first taught about pointers.
 It almost broke everyone's brain.
-Looking back, I can see now that the professor just didn't do a very good job of explaining them.
+Looking back I can see now that the professor just didn't do a very good job of explaining them.
 I don't blame him.
 Pointers are hard to explain succinctly.
 These days there are plenty of online resources available, but it was only with practical experience that I was able to just get it.
-Perhaps I'll do a post dedicated to just explaining pointers, but my advice is and always will be to just get to work.
+Perhaps I'll do a post dedicated to explaining pointers, but my advice is and always will be to just get to work.
 Programming is not an academic pursuit, it is a skill.
 And skills require practice.

 ### It's about performance

 The fear of pointers is quite common and has been used to justify all kinds of language constructs that are supposodly safer but always end up with reduced and non-deterministic performance.
-Automatic memory management such as garbage collection and even RAII (constructors/destructors) make frequent calls to `malloc()` and `free()` holding up execution while the operating system deals with the RAM.
+Automatic memory management such as garbage collection and even RAII (constructors/destructors) make frequent calls to `malloc()` and `free()`, holding up execution while the operating system deals with RAM.
 Minimizing these calls is not difficult but can be inconvenient if you are used to programming with higher level languages.

 ### Example